Main Character or Protagonist? A Fresh Storytelling Perspective.

 Great well-told stories always have this effect on audiences.

 As far as Michael Clayton goes the Story Outcome is a Failure and the Story Judgment is Good.
-Then corresponds with that “bittersweet” feeling the film has at the end.
-As explained above, the other bittersweet ending—the Success/Bad scenario—doesn’t quite fit in here as Michael has clearly overcome his personal issues and at the end of the cab ride has found a relative place of peace.
-The climax is brought about by a Story Limit of Optionlock.
+Then corresponds with that "bittersweet" feeling the film has at the end.
+As explained above, the other bittersweet ending--the Success/Bad scenario--doesn't quite fit in here as Michael has clearly overcome his personal issues and at the end of the cab ride has found a relative place of peace.
+The focus on options--or managing potentials--identifies a Story Continuum of Spacetime.

-Michael’s place in the Objective Story Throughline becomes less of a slam-dunk which also speaks to the complexity of this film.
-This isn’t Avatar—the characters within are rich and unique not only in their presentation but also within their roles structurally.
-Yet another reason why this film becomes one of the cherished few by fans of great storytelling.
+Arthur's place in the Objective Story Throughline is more complex: 1/2 Guardian (Conscience) and 1/2 Contagonist (Hinder).
+This isn't Avatar--the characters within are rich and unique not only in their presentation but also within their roles structurally.
+Yet another reason why this film becomes one of the cherished few by fans of great storytelling. ::